Community Programs & Events

 Street and sidewalk lighting remains an area of SCSSD focus, with the goal of improving neighborhood safety and overall aesthetics.
 Between 2010 and 2012, SCSSD fully funded and completed the construction of a special lighting improvement project in SCSSD Community District I. The project included new pedestrian scale lights with custom bases, as well as decorative crosswalks, new traffic poles and signs, tree trimming, and the power washing of streets and sidewalks.
 SCSSD continues to strategically evaluate opportunities to improve lighting in other areas of the District.
-SCSSD is currently partnering with the City Streets Department to fund the installation of LED lighting upgrades at prioritized neighborhood locations.
+SCSSD is currently partnering with the City Streets Department to complete the LED conversions of all remaining street lights within SCSSD boundaries.

 SCSSD initiated a banners program in 2008 that expanded to approximately 100 locations.
 The decorative banners were installed seasonally and promoted the SCSSD slogan of “Neighbors & Teams, Together We Win!”.
 Unfortunately, this program is currently suspended as SCSSD researches alternative banner designs and hardware setups to address the problems of pole and banner damage resulting from the area’s high wind loads.